 Get exclusive member benefits & effect social change.
 Join Today

-There are several treatments available for thymus cancer, depending on the stage of disease.
+There are several treatments available for thymus cancer, depending on the stage of the disease.
 A treatment plan may include more than one kind of treatment.

 Written by: Jaime Herndon